zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFs.md

     * It is an URI for referring a pathname on another cluster such as Cluster Y. In particular, the command for copying files from cluster Y to Cluster Z looks like:

-            distcp viewfs://clusterY:/pathSrc viewfs://clusterZ/pathDest
+            distcp viewfs://clusterY/pathSrc viewfs://clusterZ/pathDest

-4.  `viewfs://clusterX-webhdfs/foo/bar` and `viewfs://clusterX-hftp/foo/bar`
+4.  `viewfs://clusterX-webhdfs/foo/bar`

-    * These are URIs respectively for accessing files via the WebHDFS file system and the HFTP file system.
+    * It is an URI for accessing files via the WebHDFS file system.

 5.  `http://namenodeClusterX:http_port/webhdfs/v1/foo/bar` and `http://proxyClusterX:http_port/foo/bar`